 If you're self-employed or not employed, you can choose to make regular contributions or lump sum payments of any amount at any time.
-This can be done through Inland Revenue or by completing a direct debit form available on ff2kiwisaver.co.nz.
+This can be done through Inland Revenue or by completing a direct debit form available on fisherfunds.co.nz/fisher-funds-two/forms-and-documents.
 You have the flexibility to stop or change your regular contribution amounts at any time by writing to us.

-If you're self-employed and also an employee then you're required to contribute to the Scheme only out of your after-tax Salary or Wages from that employment.
+If you're self-employed and also an employee then you're required to contribute to the Scheme only out of your after-tax salary or wages from that employment.